 What are the challenges or pitfalls of SMED?

 - Resistance to change: Some workers could be hesitant or resistant to modify their current setup processes or methods, particularly if they have been using them for a long time or if they are not a part of the improvement process.
-To combat this, it’s critical to spread awareness of the advantages and objectives of SMED, include staff members in the ideation and testing processes, and offer sufficient training and support.
+To combat this, it’s critical to spread awareness of the advantages and objectives of SMED, involve staff members in the ideation and testing processes, and offer sufficient training and support.

 - Lack of resources: Some manufacturers might not have the money, labor, equipment, or other resources to execute SMED successfully.
 The extent and impact of SMED enhancements may be constrained by this.
 To address this, it is crucial to set priorities, concentrate on the equipment or procedures that are most crucial or bottlenecked, employ cost-effective or free solutions whenever possible, and make use of cross-functional teams and concurrent work.